LonelyVikingMichael/litestar-users/docs/usage/2-data-transfer-objects.md

 class UserUpdateDTO(BaseUserUpdateDTO):
     pass
 ```
-Or, if you added custom fields to your database models:
+Or, if you added custom fields to your database models, for example `token_count` column:
 ```python
 from typing import Optional